crusherdev/crusher-1/README.md

 <h1> Crusher</h1>

-[Crusher](https://crusher.dev) is a faster  testing framework, alternative to traditional workflows using cypress, selenium, etc.
+[Crusher](https://crusher.dev) is a faster  testing framework, an alternative to traditional workflows using cypress, selenium, etc.

 **Create test in < 2 mins, either using low-code or code**.
 Install, integrate and run in single platform, batteries included.